Skip to content

 What the adapter wires for you

-• SIGTERM / SIGINT handlers that call server.close() followed by server.closeAllConnections() after shutdownTimeoutMs — the pattern that became stable in Node 18.2 and is recommended on Node 24+.
+• SIGTERM / SIGINT handlers that call server.close() followed by server.closeAllConnections() after shutdownTimeoutMs: the pattern that became stable in Node 18.2 and is recommended on supported Node versions.

 • When trustProxy: true, the adapter reads x-forwarded-proto and x-forwarded-host when constructing the request URL.
 Leave it off unless TLS is terminated at a known proxy you control.